Worlds

 ## Verification

-To verify a fact, Worlds uses the SPARQL ASK query.
-This provides a
+To verify a fact, Worlds runs a graph pattern query (SPARQL ASK).
+This returns a

-For example, to verify if "Ethan works at Wazoo", use:
+For example, to verify if "Ethan knows about Worlds", use:

 ```sparql SPARQL theme={null}